 How KiwiBuild works

 The availability of affordable, quality homes in New Zealand has fallen in recent times.
-Over the last decade, many people who would have been able to buy their first home no longer can.
+Many people who would have been able to buy a home in the past, no longer can.

 KiwiBuild is giving those New Zealanders an opportunity to buy their own home.